mmlacak/crochess/docs/source/libcc/ccstep.rst

         Step link not found, uninitialized, not parsed yet, or error happened.

-    .. c:enumerator:: CC_SLTE_Start
+    .. c:enumerator:: CC_SLTE_Init

-        Position from which a piece started moving.
+        Position at which a piece was located before it started moving.

     .. c:enumerator:: CC_SLTE_Reposition